Menu

 Yeah, I love that because our motto is to do good and do well, because in the reality, like you can make money so many different ways.
 That's what's so cool about our world nowadays.
 It's not cookie cutter.
 There are people making, you know, millions of dollars on YouTube that didn't even exist 50 years ago, you know?
 So it's beautiful.
 There's so much opportunity.

-Chapter 6: How does staffing differ in residential assisted living compared to larger facilities?
+Chapter 6: What role does staffing play in residential assisted living?

 0